BlvckBytes/blvckbytes.at/src/assets/markdown/math/the_exponential_function.md

 ## Derivation

+INFO: A more straight forward and less "*infinity-riddled*" derivation may be found [here](/math/new-calculus#the-exponential-function).

 ### Base Derivation

 In order to derive a function which satisfies [the exponential definition](#definition_the-exponential), the following property has to be satisfied: